clairep94/CV-template/README.md

 - Created technical packages, with diagrams and specifications for the construction, material, wash, print, and trims of each product.

-- This role is similar to OO analysis and design for software engineering.
-I am well-practiced in breaking down a product design into separate components with its own spec details and dependencies.
+- This role is similar to OO analysis for software engineering.
+I am well-practiced in breaking down a product into separate components with its own spec details and dependencies.
 I can communicate these technical details through well-drawn diagrams and clearly-written specifications to a third party.

 <br>